The Federal Battery Rebate Decreases in 2026! Don't Miss Out

 The Cheaper Home Batteries Program is the Federal Government's newest plan to help more Australians participate in the clean energy transition, this time by making home batteries more affordable.

-Starting from 1 July 2025, eligible households, small businesses, and community organisations can get massive discounts on approved battery systems.
-The program will be delivered through the Small-scale Renewable Energy Scheme (SRES), which is the same mechanism used for the solar panel rebate.
-The government will amend the Renewable Energy Regulations 2001 to include batteries in the scheme.
+Eligible households, small businesses, and community organisations get massive discounts on approved battery systems.
+The program is delivered through the Small-scale Renewable Energy Scheme (SRES), which is the same mechanism used for the solar panel rebate.
+The government amended the Renewable Energy Regulations 2001 to include batteries in the scheme.

 There's no fixed cap on how many rebates are available, at least for now.
-But, similar to how the STC (Small-scale Technology Certificate system works for solar, the rebate value will decline yearly until the program wraps up in 2030.
+But, similar to how the STC (Small-scale Technology Certificate system works for solar, the rebate value will decline every 6 months until the program wraps up in 2030.
 So, if you're considering getting a battery, acting sooner could save you more.

 Here's what your solar rebate will look like in 2026 onwards:

-The government's $2.3 billion initiative aims to cut the cost of home battery systems by around 30%.
-Under the program, eligible systems between 5 and 50 kWh can receive a rebate of approximately $370 per kilowatt-hour (kWh) of usable battery capacity.
+The government's $7.2 billion initiative aims to cut the cost of home battery systems by around 30%.
+Under the program, eligible systems between 5 and 50 kWh can receive a rebate of approximately $336 per kilowatt-hour (kWh) of usable battery capacity until May 2026.

 The new federal battery rebate can be stacked with certain state and local existing battery incentives.
 Below are some programs that can be used alongside the federal battery rebate:

-Estimated savings: Varies depending on available local council incentives.
+Estimated savings: Varies depending on the availability of local council incentives.

 Estimated savings:

-For a 10kWh battery priced around $15,000, the federal rebate of $3,700 reduces your upfront cost to about $11,300.
-If you borrow this full amount through the ACT Household Scheme, your repayments could be as low as $95 per month for over 10 years, making clean energy upgrades more affordable.
+For a 10 kWh battery priced around $15,000, the federal rebate of $3,360 reduces your upfront cost to approximately $11,640.
+Borrowing this new amount through the ACT Sustainable Household Scheme could help you spread the cost over 10 years, making clean energy upgrades more manageable and affordable.

 From 1 July 2025, WA households can access battery rebates of up to $5,000 for Synergy customers and up to $7,500 for Horizon Power customers, based on $500–$750 per kilowatt-hour (kWh) for up to 10kWh.
-Batteries over 10kWh may still qualify for the full rebate if approved.
-Interest-free loans of up to $10,000 will also be available to help more households participate.
+Batteries exceeding 10 kWh may still qualify for the full rebate if approved.
+Interest-free loans of up to $10,000 are also available to help more households participate.
 This rebate can be combined with the upcoming federal battery rebate.

 Estimated savings: Varies depending on energy provider and battery size